joost-morsink/Rest/docs/typeDesc.md

 #### Unit
 If a type contains a parameterless constructor and does not contain any properties, the type is considered to be isomorphic to the unit type.
-Unit types are described as a `Record` with 0 properties, basically type without constraints.
+Unit types are described as a `Record` with 0 properties, basically a non-primitive type without constraints.

 ## Representations
 Sometimes a type is not the best candidate for a serialization format.